ArtHacker123/GpuImgProc/README.md

-# image processing using OpenGL and OpenCL
+# Image, Video processing using OpenGL and OpenCL